hashicorp/vault/website/source/docs/auth/userpass.html.md

 The username/password combinations are configured directly to the auth backend using the `users/` path.
-This backend cannot read usernames and passwords from an external source.
+This backend cannot read usernames and passwords from an external source but it can accept pre-hashed passwords as input.

 The backend lowercases all submitted usernames, e.g. `Mary` and `mary` are the same entry.